freeCodeCamp/freeCodeCamp/guide/english/r/data-types/index.md

 title: Data Types in R
 ---
 ## Scalars
  Scalar refers to an atomic quantity that can hold only one value at a time.
 Scalars are the most basic data types.
-Some common types of scalars :
+Some common types of scalars:

 1. Number
 ```r